 Unfortunately, this creates a great deal of stress, both for Etsy sellers and buyers alike.
 Buyers are frustrated with changing return policies, unreliable terms, and no guarantee of quality, all shifting from one seller to the next.

-On the other hand, many negative Etsy reviews from Etsy sellers state growing issues with copyright infringement, an influx of non-handmade goods, and a general lack of support from Etsy as a company.
+From the seller perspective, there are several negative Etsy reviews from Etsy sellers that state growing issues with copyright infringement, an influx of non-handmade goods, and a general lack of support from Etsy as a company.

-Conclusion: Is Etsy Safe?
-What You Should Know About Etsy.com Reviews
+AdvisoryHQ’s Conclusion: Is Etsy Safe?
+What You Should Know about Etsy.com Reviews

 Unfortunately, there are plenty of negative Etsy.com reviews that give both buyers and sellers reason to be cautious and do their research before committing to buying or selling on the platform.